 You need to have some patience to let the dough rise until it has doubled its size.
 That’s the only way you’ll make sure the bread has the perfect, delicious consistency.

-4 tablespoons Land O’ Lakes unsalted butter, room, plus 2 tablespoons melted butter for brushing the top
+4 Tbsp Land O’ Lakes unsalted butter, room, plus 2 Tbsp melted butter for brushing the top

 3 cups bread flour

-1 teaspoon salt (fine sea salt works well)
+1 tsp salt (fine sea salt works well)

 ½ cup Sun Maid raisins

-In the bowl of a stand mixer, using the paddle attachment, combine ½ cup cold water, the milk, ¼ cup sugar, 4 tablespoons butter (room temp), and the yeast.
+In the bowl of a stand mixer, using the paddle attachment, combine ½ cup cold water, the milk, ¼ cup sugar, 4 Tbsp butter (room temp), and the yeast.

 Add 2½ cups of the flour with the salt.

-With the mixer on medium-low speed, add enough of the remaining flour to make a soft dough that does not stick to the bowl (you may need to add a little more flour if too wet, or a little more milk if too dry).
+On medium-low speed, add enough of the remaining flour to make a soft dough that does not stick to the bowl.
+Add a little more milk or flour, if needed.

-Remove the paddle attachment and replace with the hook attachment and knead the dough on medium-low speed until the dough is smooth, but still soft, 6- 7 minutes.
-(You can also knead by hand on a floured surface for about 12 – 15 minutes).
+Remove the paddle attachment and replace with the hook attachment.
+Knead on medium-low speed until the dough is smooth, but still soft, 6- 7 minutes.
+(If you are kneading by hand on a floured surface, give it about 12 – 15 minutes).

 Lightly butter a 9″x5″ loaf pan.